bengarrett/RetroTxt/docs/specs/cp.md

 ---
 # Codepages and text encodings

-Regardless of the source, JavaScript converts all the text it handles into UTF-16.
+Regardless of the source, JavaScript (JS) converts all the text it handles into UTF-16.

 UTF-16 is based on Unicode and is compatible with UTF-8 and backward compatible with ISO-8859-1 and US-ASCII.